pgaag/hibernate-demo/README.md

 # Demo-Project

-**This is a demo project for a computer science course at the technical university of applied sciences called "Programmieren mit Datenbanken".**
+**This is a demo project for a computer science course at the Technical University of Applied Sciences Augsburg called "Programmieren mit Datenbanken".**

 Some people had some issues generating the entities with the IntelliJ.
 This project should have that resolved.
 The entities are already present.